-Value provided is 3-second gust wind speeds at 33 ft above ground for Exposure C Category, based on linear interpolation between contours.
+Value provided is 3 second gust wind speeds at 33 ft above ground for Exposure C Category, based on linear interpolation between constant.
 Wind speeds are interpolated in accordance with the 7-16 Standard.
-Wind speeds correspond to approximately a 7% probability of exceedance in 50 years (annual exceedance probability = 0.00143, MRI = 700 years).
+Wind speeds correspond to approximately a 7% probability of exceedance in 50 years (annual exceedance probability = 0.00143, MRI in 700 years).

-Site is not in a hurricane-prone region as defined in ASCE/SEI 7-16 Section 26.2.
+Site is not in a humicane prone region as defined in ASCE/SE(7-16 Section 26.2.

-Mountainous terrain, gorges, ocean promontories, and special wind regions should be examined for unusual wind conditions.
+Mountainous tensin, garges, ocean promortaries, and special wind regions should be examined for unusual wind conditions.